 Chowan University uses multiple internal notification programs to assist with identifying safety concerns with students, including students that are involved in behavior that is contrary to University policy and law.
-Faculty and Staff incorporate the use of Aviso.
+Faculty and Staff incorporate the use of Aviso, which is used by academics to report grades as concerns to stakeholders about any issue a student may be facing.
 Faculty and Staff are able to report to key Public Safety staff and other student advocate personnel of student issues in regards to public safety concerns.
 Residential staff use a program called RADAR, the program allows the residential staff to report student safety concerns to key Residence Life staff that alert Public Safety staff as well as other student advocate.